DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

 ## 2.3 Design and apply data security technologies and strategies

 **Encryption and Key Management**
+* Encryption
+    * architecture of an encryption system has three basic components:
+        * the data itself,
+        * the encryption engine, aka cryptographic engine, that handles all the encryption activities,
+        * and the encryption keys employed in the actual encryption and use of the data
+    * Encryption with Data States
+        * in use, at rest or in motion
+        * Digital Rights Management (DRM), Information Rights Management (IRM), or homomorphic encryption (data in use)
+        * TLS/SSL, VPN, IPSec, and HTTPS used for securing data in transit/motion
+        * strong file-level and/or storage-level encryption for data sitting idle (at rest)
 * Cryptography
     * Use of mathematical algorithms to transform information into an encrypted form that is not readable by unauthorized individuals
     * Two basic operations